jhonalexpin/pendings-manager/README.md

-# Getting Started with Create React App
+# Getting Started with Pendings Manager React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is using React framework, I have choosen this framework because it is pretty easy to understand and very light.
+The functional programming implementation is straightforward to implement as well, that's a good advantage to understand the code and the rederizing of the compoments and managing the DOM is more faster and more useful to apply.

 ## Available Scripts